dober-man/dober-man.github.io/xc/xc-lb-dns-config.md

 1. Create an XC-LB.
 Example domain is: **"site1.myfselab.com"**
 2. Retrieve XC public IP from LB JSON (get_spec->DNS Info->IP Address)
-3. Modify "A" record in GoDaddy to point to XC IP.
+3. Modify "A" record in GoDaddy to point to XC IP
 4. Verify

     ![site1 New "A" Record](../images/site1a.png)